 The 8-Kbyte area between 0x0000 and 0x1FFF is referred to as the Near Data Space.
 Locations in this space are directly addressable via a 13-bit absolute address field within all memory direct instructions.
 Additionally, the whole data space is addressable using MoV instructions, which support Memory Direct Addressing mode with a 16-bit address field, or by using Indirect Addressing mode using a working register as an Address Pointer.

-FIGURE 4-3: DATA MEMORY MAP FOR PIC24HJXXXGPX06A/X08A/X10A DEVICES WITH 8 KB RAM transferred from various peripherals using DMA.
-The DMA RAM can be accessed by the DMA controller without having to steal cycles from the CPU.
+FIGURE 4-3: DATA MEMORY MAP FOR dsPIC33FJXXXGPX06A/X08A/X10A DEVICES WITH 8 KBS RAM